End-to-End Build Lifecycle¶

 - The preferred public path still feels too dev-script-centric.

-- Promotion exists conceptually, but workspace-console/CLI responsibilities around it are not yet the dominant UX.
+- Promotion exists conceptually, but Studio/CLI responsibilities around it are not yet the dominant UX.

 - External hosted product workspaces should consume the same staged build/promotion lifecycle instead of inventing a second builder path.